 \subsection{Threat Model}

 There are two types of parties involved in our model: servers and clients (data owners).
 The models in previous works, for example~\cite{li2015exploring}, usually consider trusted servers.
-In many practical scenarios, such as medical records, this is a problematic assumption since the clients often do not desire to share any personal information due to the potential threats common in the online environment.
 In this paper, we assume Honest-but-Curious (HbC) adversary model for both data owners and servers.
 In this threat model, each part is assumed to follow the protocol but is curious to extract as much information as possible about other party's secret data.
 While we do not trust any server, we assume that the servers do not collude with each other.
 Please note that this is the exact security model of the prior art~\cite{elmehdwi2014secure}.
 We want to emphasize that the assumption of two non-colluding HbC servers is feasible since two servers can represent two different companies, e.g. Amazon and Microsoft.
 Due to the business reasons and the fact that any collusion will significantly damage their reputation, it would be very unlikely that two companies will collude since it would be against their interests.

 The solutions based on the GC protocol, Fully Homomorphic Encryption (FHE), and Oblivious RAM (ORAM) do not leak {\it any} information about the database and the query~\cite{naveed2015inference} other than what can be inferred from the answer of NNS.
 All other solutions leak some information either in the setup phase (creating the database) or the query phase.
 Unfortunately, GC, FHE, and ORAM solutions are computationally too expensive to be employed in real-world~\cite{wong2009secure}.
 In this paper we compare the performance of our proposed solution (\sys{}) with GC.
 In addition, we formalize $\epsilon$-security and prove that the information leakage in our scheme can be made as small as required by tuning a privacy parameter in the protocol.
 We also compare our solution to the noise addition-based techniques and illustrate, both experimentally and theoretically, that our solution has significantly higher precision/recall for the same security limits.
 Therefore, our work fills the gap between fast non-secure solutions and impractical but secure ones, providing a practical and controllable trade-off between efficiency and the privacy of users.